TrustAIRLab/ModSCAN/README.md

 **Dataset for the Language Modality Task**
 1. Download the our self-generated (SelfGen) dataset [here](https://huggingface.co/datasets/A5hbr1ng3r/ModSCAN) to directory datasets/UTKFace/ or use model described in the original paper to generate (all details have been provided in our paper).
-2. To add vision debiasing prompt into the SelfGen images, please run the command:
+2. To add the vision debiasing prompt into the SelfGen images, please run the command:
 ```
 python datasets_process/process_SelfGen.py
 ```